ezzabuzaid/angular-buildozer/README.md

 * @Pages

-    Any module that will be complete page and not part of another page
+    Any module that will be complete page and not part of another page and typically it will include routing module

 * @Partials